drteeth/elixir-es-cqrs/slides.md

 * Avoid God streams (Don't hang everything off of user)

 ---
-class: middle
+class:

 ### Doesn't this take more disk space?

+---
+class:

+### Doesn't this take more disk space?
 * Yep.
 Deal with it, disk is cheap.

 ---
-class: middle
+class:

 ### Doesn't async make everything hard?

+---
+class:

+### Doesn't async make everything hard?
 * It suuuure can.

+---
+class:

+### Doesn't async make everything hard?
+* It suuuure can.
+* Not a requirement.

+---
+class:

+### Doesn't async make everything hard?
+* It suuuure can.
-Not a requirement.
+* Not a requirement.
 * Totally reasonable to mix sync and async

 ---